Essays

 Thesis and Supporting Details (Body Paragraphs)

-Thesis: A one-sentence answer taking a position on the research question or, if assigned a topic and not a question, the thesis is a one-sentence statement taking a position on a controversial aspect of the topic.
+Thesis: A one-sentence answer takes a position on the research question or, if assigned a topic and not a question, the thesis is a one-sentence statement taking a position on a controversial aspect of the topic.
 The thesis must be a statement, not a question.
 The thesis must be a sentence, not a topic.
-See Thesis in Related Links on the right sidebar..
+See Thesis in Related Links on the right sidebar.

 I. One reason why your thesis is accurate.